JuliaLang/www.julialang.org/downloads/index.md

 Traffic can be limited to HTTPS (TCP port 443).

-This is only required if you are using Juliaup.
+This is only required if you are using `juliaup` (recommended but not required).

 If you are not using `juliaup`, then you do not need to have access to the `github.com` domain.